-This is a statistic very often used in the trackers of poker's.
-It is a proportion of call and raises to the opponent's calls.
-For example, if an opponent has bet twice, raised twice and called twice, we will do (bet 2 + Raise 2)/call 2 so 4/2 so 2.
-An aggression factor of 2 is seen as an average.
-At 1 and less you are too passive and at 3 and more you are very aggressive.
-This statistic should not be confused with aggression frequency which is a little less used.
+This is a very common statistic used in poker trackers.
+It is a ratio of calls and raises to the opponent's calls.
+For example, if an opponent bet twice, raised twice and called twice, the ratio would be (bet 2 + Raise 2)/call 2 so 4/2 so 2.
+An aggression factor of 2 is seen as an average. ??
+1 and less you are too passive and at 3 and more you are very aggressive.
+This statistic should not be confused with the aggession frequency which is used a little less.

-How can this statistic help me?
-To make the right decisions, of course!
+?? how can this statistic be useful to me? ?? make the right decisions of course!
 Let's take an example on the river.
-You have just completed a straight on the river, but the map that completes the sequence also completes the color (flush).
-You decide to bet your hand to be called by three of king or both pairs.
+You just completed a straight on the river, but the card that completes the sequence also completes the flush.
+You decide to bet your hand to be called by flushes or two pair.
 After all, your hand is very strong.
-After your bet, your opponent will call you check-raise!
+After you bet, your opponent checks-raises you!
 What to do?
-Taking a look at aggression factor might be a good idea.
-If your opponent has an aggression of 1 or 0.8, chances are he has the flush.
-If he has say 8, it's very possible that he's on a bluff to get you to fold!
+Taking a look at the aggression factor might be a good idea.
+If your opponent has an aggression of 1 or 0.8, he is likely to have the flush.
+If he has, say, 8, it is very possible that he is bluffing to get you to fold!